-Use this screen to enable or disable the main wireless network.
-When the switch turns blue (), the function is enabled.
-You can use this screen or the QR code on the upper right corner to check the SSIDs (WiFi network name) and passwords of the main wireless networks.
-If you want to show or hide your WiFi passwords, click the Eye icon ().
+Use this screen to enable or disable the main WiFi network.
+When the switch turns blue, the function is enabled.
+You can use this screen or the QR code on the upper right corner to check the SSIDs (WiFi network name) and passwords of the main WiFi networks.
+If you want to show or hide your WiFi passwords, click the Eye icon (2).

-Figure 46 WiFi Settings
+Figure 40 WiFi Settings

-Click the Arrow icon () to configure the SSIDs and/or passwords for your main wireless networks.
+Click the Arrow icon (>) to configure the SSIDs and/or passwords for your main WiFi networks.
 Click the Eye icon (©) to display the characters as you enter the WiFi Password.